JetBrains/sbt-idea-plugin/README.md

 `ideaBaseDirectory` directory.
 Download external plugins and put them in `ideaBaseDirectory / "externalPlugins"` directory.
 Automatically add IDEA's and plugin's jars into `unmanagedJars in Compile`.

+#### `publishPlugin :: TaskKey[String]`

+Upload and publish your IDEA plugin on https://plugins.jetbrains.com.
+Returns URL of published plugin.

 ## Notes and best practices